 Conversely, Uson et al. examined ultrasounds of 37 patients with diagnosed pes anserine bursitis revealed that bursal enlargement was only present in two patients.

 As with most knee pain conditions, the differential diagnosis for pain in the region of pes anserine is broad.
 Infectious pathology and gout should be ruled out at the initial examination.
-Compression to the saphenous nerve (likely through the adductor canal) can cause medial knee discomfort absent of any other pain or symptoms.
+For example, compression to the saphenous nerve (likely through the adductor canal) can cause medial knee discomfort absent of any other pain or symptoms.

 Pes anserine bursitis treatment and recovery time

-Treatment for pes anserine bursitis typically follows the recommendations of other musculoskeletal conditions: rest, ice, and anti-inflammatory medications.
-Patients who are overweight or obese may also be deconditioned and may benefit from a program that addresses general strengthening (specifically to the quadriceps) to assist in long-term symptom improvement.
+Treatment for pes anserine bursitis is like most muscle and joint pain: rest, ice, and anti-inflammatory medications.
+Patients who are overweight or obese may also be deconditioned and may benefit from a strength training program, specifically to the quadriceps.

-After exclusion criteria were applied, patients with and without the condition were separated into two groups.
-Group A received a hot pack, ultrasound, and transcutaneous electric nerve stimulation for two weeks while Group B was given a corticosteroid injection to the most tender aspect of the pes anserine region.
+Patients with and without the condition were separated into two groups.
+Group A received a hot pack, ultrasound, and transcutaneous electric nerve stimulation (TENS) for two weeks while Group B was given a corticosteroid injection to the most tender aspect of the pes anserine region.

 Patients with osteoarthritis and pes anserine pathology had higher pain scores and more functional disability.
 Both physical therapy and corticosteroid injections were effective treatments for pain and no difference was found in functional ability between the two groups after treatment.